 How does it apply to heating?

-In regards to a furnace or heat pump, the BTU refers to the heat output of the particular unit.
+In regards to a furnace or heat pump, BTU refers to the heat output of the particular unit.
 The higher the number, the more heat the unit can produce.

 What about cooling equipment?